goodwillcoding/configme/README.rst

 Support and Documentation
 -------------------------

-Documentation is in progress of being written and will be available soon at `ConfigMe documentation <http://configme.readthedocs.org/>`_
+Documentation is in progress of being written and is available here: `ConfigMe documentation <http://configme.readthedocs.org/>`_.

 To report bugs, and obtain support please see `issue tracker <http://github.com/goodwillcoding/configme>`_